-Nature is diverse, dynamic, unpredictable and complex.
-Rewilding is not about managing it but freeing it to be all it can be.
-It’s a holistic approach that lets nature lead the way as much as possible – to grow, evolve and change on its own terms.
+Nature is diverse, dynamic, unpredictable and complex so there’s no one-size-fits-all route map to rewilding.
+It’s about taking a holistic approach that lets nature lead the way as much as possible – to grow, evolve and change on its own terms.

 In this section